Fair Housing FAQ's

 DOES THE TENANT PAY FOR A REASONABLE ACCOMMODATION?

 A: If housing was built prior to 1991, landlords must allow residents with disabilities who wish to renovate or change their units to do so.
 However, residents must pay for any modifications and may also be required to pay for removing the modification and restoring the unit to its original state.
+Other local laws or regulations may apply that may require the housing provider to pay for reasonable modification.

 WHAT ARE UNLAWFUL ACTIVITIES?